hassan-ak/bootcamp2021c07/Readme.md

 - Centralized system

   - Multiple nodes (clients) are connected to single central node(server).
-These are vertically scaleable and can go down in case of high traffic.
+These are vertically (more resources to server) scaleable and can go down in case of high traffic.
 We can't scale these systems on ad hoc basis.
 These systems are easy to secure, have smooth personal experience, dedicated resources, can be updated quickly and ability to detach a node easily.

 - Decentralized